Rokasl/CS408_project/report/source/09_chapter_2.md

 for effects and handlers, so it utilizes the ability to communicate between compiled Vole programs and application front-end on run-time.

-In the context of this project - Vole is extremely useful resource, because Vole essentially tries to solve the same problem but for a different language.
+In the context of this project - Vole is a useful resource, because it essentially tries to solve the same problem but for a different language.
 Author had to study Vole, to understand its technical implementation, usage of resources and to expand his knowledge of Compilers and Abstract Machines.
 Lastly, Vole is used for evaluation purposes as another benchmark comparison.